Holomorphic curves in exploded manifolds: Kuranishi structure: Relative complex structure and orientation of Kuranishi charts

-Given any such choice defined on a neighborhood of a closed substack $\Mod'\subset \Mod$, our choice may be made to coincide with the original choice when restricted to a (possibly smaller) neighborhood of $\Mod'$. \end{prop}
+Such a $t$--trivialization can be chosen compatibly with a given $t$--trivialization defined on a neighborhood of a closed substack $\Mod'\subset \dmod$, so that our new $t$--trivialization coincides with the given one when restricted to a (possibly smaller) neighborhood of $\Mod'$. \end{prop}

-\pf The construction of a $t$-trivialization shall proceed by transfinite induction.
-In particular, we shall choose a well ordering of our Kuranishi charts, then construct our $t$-trivialization in this order.
+\pf The construction of a $t$--trivialization shall proceed by transfinite induction.
+In particular, we shall choose a well ordering of our Kuranishi charts, then construct our $t$--trivialization in this order.
 At each step we shall need to shrink the domain of definition a little, so we shall also need to specify more than one extension of each Kuranishi chart.
+We shall use the notation $\hat f\exte \hat f^{\sharp}$ to indicate that $\hat f^{\sharp}$ is an extension of $\hat f$.